 Acetone Replacement for Woodworking

-Acetone is a powerful colorless solvent that is used to manufacture plastics and other synthetic products.
-However, acetone can also be used to dissolve other liquids such as paint and varnishes.
-For example, if you have ever spilt acetone on your skin, you may have noticed that your skin becomes very dry.
-This reaction is due to Acetone’s volatility and quick evaporation rate, which sucks the moisture from your skin.
-This type of stripping quality can have benefits, but the health risks associated with Acetone often outweigh any potential benefits.
+If you have ever spilled acetone on your skin, you may have noticed that your skin becomes very dry.
+This reaction is due to the solvent's volatility and quick evaporation rate, which sucks the moisture from your skin.
+This type of stripping quality can have benefits, but the health risks associated with acetone often outweigh any potential benefits.
+Many are turning away from using acetone in the woodshop, because of the variety of safety risks it poses.

 AcraStrip - A Woodworker's Acetone Replacement

-There are many benefits in using a green paint removal solvent such as the AcraStrip 600 series from Polychem.
-This type of green paint remover is 100% biodegradable, HAPs free, non-hazardous, environmentally neutral and recyclable.
-Acetone replacement AcraStrip industrial paint removal solvent can also be used anywhere that traditional chemical-based solvents are used.
+There are many benefits of using a green paint remover like the AcraStrip 600 series from Polychem.
+This type of green paint remover is 100% biodegradable, HAPs (Hazardous Air Pollutants) free, non-hazardous, environmentally neutral and recyclable.
+AcraStrip industrial paint remover can also be used anywhere that traditional chemical-based solvents like acetone are used.
 AcraStrip 600 provides an eco paint removal system that can effectively remove various types of paints, varnishes, and chemicals, including:

 - Polyester resins